ianmsgit/azure-docs/articles/azure-large-instances/workloads/epic/onboarding-requirements.md

 ## ALI for Epic stamps

-* Validate ALI for Epic stamps and configure and patch OS based on your requirements.
+* Validate ALI for Epic servers and configure and patch OS based on your requirements.
 * Verify that the stamps are visible on Azure portal.

   > [!Note]